vittorio01/SmartAlarm/README.md

 Moving on to serious things, the whole project is based on a structure formed by four main layers: one for managing the main functions of the alarm clock, one that represents the minigames that can be activated by the alarm clock, one for the ringtones system and one for all hardware management.

+The diagram shows that the Hardware layer is the base of other layers and the clock system controls others projects parts.
 <p align="center">
     <img src="/documentation/main_structure.png" alt="System structure">
 </p>
-In particular, the Hardware layer is the base of other layers.

 # Hardware
 The Hardware layers contains all functions dedicated for the hardware management.
 It contains: